 If you are feeling particularly over-burdened by stress to the point that your mental and physical health is deteriorating, then you should seek help from a qualified psychologist or other healthcare professional.

-Opening a Suits Me account is quick and easy using our online application form.
-Once complete, your account will be open within 10 minutes.
-You will receive your account number and sort-code and instant access to your online banking and free mobile banking app to be able to start managing your money.
-Your Suits Me debit card will then arrive in the post within 3-5 working days.
+Opening a Suits Me® account is quick and easy using our online application form.
+Once complete, your account will be open within 3 minutes.
+You will receive your account number and sort-code and instant access to your online account and free mobile app to be able to start managing your money.
+Your Suits Me® debit card will then arrive in the post within 3-5 working days.
 Open your account today and take back your financial freedom.